-The furnace may be lighted with the electromagnetic lighter or a match.
-Set the thermostat (A) to the "OFF" position, unlatch the furnace door, and open it.
-Turn on the manual gas valve (B) and remove the lighter hole cover (C); depress the reset button (D) and hold it in.
-Light the pilot by pressing quickly on the ignition button (E).
-After the pilot is lit, keep the reset button depressed for thirty seconds.
+- 5. Depress the reset button (D) and hold it in. - 6.
+Light the pilot by pressing quickly on the ignition button (E), or with a match. - 7.
+After the pilot is lit, keep the reset button depressed for thirty seconds. - 8.
 Release the reset button and the pilot should remain lit.

 If the pilot goes out, repeat the above steps keeping the reset button depressed for a longer period of time.
 The pilot may not light immediately due to the presence of air in the gas line.
 It may be necessary to hold the reset button in for a minute or more before the pilot ignites.
-Replace the lighter hole cover (C) as soon as the pilot is lit and close the front access door and set the thermostat.
+Replace the lighter hole cover (C) as soon as the pilot is lit and close the front access door and set the thermostat (A).
 If the furnace has just gone out, turn the manual gas valve (B) off and wait 5 minutes before attempting to relight the pilot.

-Differences in pressure between the room air and the outside air may cause a strong draft to come through the heater once the lighter hole cover is removed.
-Opening a window or the door on the same wall as the heater while lighting the pilot will prevent this from happening.
-Differences in inside and outside temperature will have no effect on heater operation once the lighter hole cover (C) has been replaced.
+Differences in pressure between the room air and the outside air may cause a strong draft to come through the furnace once the lighter hole cover is removed.
+Opening a window or the door on the same wall as the furnace while lighting the pilot will prevent this from happening.
+Differences in inside and outside temperature will have no effect on furnace operation once the lighter hole cover (C) has been replaced.

-Adjustment of Main Burner (Primary Air): Set the heater into operation by advancing the thermostat and allow to run until it reaches nearmaximum operating temperature.
+Adjustment of Main Burner (Primary Air): Set the furnace into operation by advancing the thermostat and allow to run until it reaches near-maximum operating temperature.
 Observe the main burners through the lighter hole cover (C).
 The flame should be without a trace of yellow and be "sitting" on the burner.
-As the heater was tested at the factory before shipment, it may be found that the primary air is already in proper adjustment.
+As the furnace was tested at the factory before shipment, it may be found that the primary air is already in proper adjustment.
 However, adjustments may vary from one location to another due to differences in elevation and in characteristics of the fuel gases.